Bhavish1517/Mock_MQTT_Broker/README.md

 - You will get a basic gui to interact with and and perform different functions.

  **NOTE : The usernames and passwords has been hardcoded as seen in the server.py code in the authenticate function**

+Please note that this project does not include SSL/TLS encryption for the MQTT communication

+## Future Work:

+- **SSL/TLS Implementation:** Adding support for SSL/TLS certificates to secure the communication between the MQTT broker and clients.